 Wildlife at Planter

 Note: Our wildlife information comes from the links listed below.
 Unless otherwise noted, all photos are taken by Planter.
-Bear with us while we recover some files and reconstruct our web site.
+Raptor images are captured using Gimp graphics software.

 May brings a palette of colors to the roadside: Trillium is more common in low-lying forested areas.
 If we are lucky, we find Common Lady's Slipper growing along the road under our rhododendron; they are listed as imperiled in NH due primarily to development and'wildcrafting.'